Afeez-Bak/DevOps-Tooling-Website-Solution/README.md

 ```

 A key troubleshooting lesson was that an HTTP 500 error does not necessarily mean Apache is broken.
 The application may be running correctly while an underlying operating-system security policy prevents it from communicating with another service.

-The final infrastructure provides a foundation that can later be extended with:

-* Load balancing
-* Auto scaling
-* CI/CD
-* Infrastructure as Code
-* Monitoring
-* HTTPS
-* Database high availability
-* Automated deployments

-This project therefore serves as a practical foundation for progressing from traditional Linux administration toward modern **DevOps and cloud engineering practices**.